jaypratapsingh/Send_Email/ReadMe.md

-Put the below code in your javascript code to get the ip address:
+Put the below code in your javascript code to open email app:

 send_email.open_email_app(
 	function(success)